 Program-specific audit: Focuses on a single federal program rather than the organization’s overall financial statements.
 May be appropriate when most federal funding comes from one source.
 This approach to managing an independent audit can reduce audit cost while still meeting compliance requirements.

-Operational audit: Evaluates the efficiency and effectiveness of your nonprofit's operations rather than focusing solely on financial statements.
+Operational audit: Evaluates the efficiency and effectiveness of your nonprofit’s operations rather than focusing solely on financial statements.
 This common audit type examines internal controls and financial practices to identify improvement opportunities.
+Health and safety audits are also important, as they assess compliance with safety regulations and occupational safety standards to ensure a safe work environment.

 IRS audit: The IRS may audit exempt organizations to verify tax-exempt status and ensure compliance with regulations.
 An IRS audit can include a field audit where agents visit your location or a correspondence audit conducted through mail.
-These require thorough documentation of your organization's activities, and small nonprofits should be prepared just as larger organizations are.
+These require thorough documentation of your organization’s activities, and small nonprofits should be prepared just as larger organizations are.
+The regulatory environment plays a significant role in shaping audit procedures, and failure to comply can result in financial penalties.

 Discuss the audit report with the board